katzlabbrandeis/blech_data_transfer/README.md

 ```
 usage: ./mount_katz_drive.sh
 ```
-Will first ask for machine sudo password, then for brandeis password.
+- Will first ask for machine sudo password, then for brandeis password.
-Will mount the katz drive to the local machine at /media/files_brandeis_drive by default.
+- Will mount the katz drive to the local machine at /media/files_brandeis_drive by default.
-Edit the script to change the mount location.
+- Edit the script to change the mount location.

+# Moonshot
+- Autoprocess uploaded data and extract recording quality features such as:
+    - Number of units
+    - Unit amplitude
+    - Unit signal-to-noise ratio
+    - Mean firing rate per unit
+    - Responsive fraction
+    - Discriminative fraction
+    - Palatable fraction
+    - Dynamic fraction
+    - Drift descriptors
+    - Unit similarity